ModernAdmiral/Sprint-Challenge-React-Wars/README.md

 - [ ] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+    A component based framework to make web app building more seemless and easier

 - [ ] What does it mean to _think_ in react?

+    component based thinking.
+Helps you make code more DRY and reusable.

 - [ ] Describe state.
+    - state is what the component or element is doing based on a function inputed

 - [ ] Describe props.
+    - reusable attributes for elements in components

 - [ ] What are side effects, and how do you sync effects in a React component to state or prop changes?

+    - hooks that are used to inject flexible functionality/data into a compnent at a preprogrammed period of time.

 ## Project Set Up